dargue3/laravel-like-vue-validator/README.md

 # A Vue validator inspired by Laravel's Validator API
 A simple input validator designed to be a mixin for Vue components.
 Simply register the variables and rules with the validator and you get automatic error detection.
-Supply the validator with an array of error messages and those can be easily injected into the DOM as feedback for the user.
+Supply the validator with the error message to display and they can be easily injected into the DOM as feedback for the user.

 ## Installation